-At most basic level USB-C refers to the specific type of USB plug.
+At the most basic level USB-C refers to the specific type of USB plug.
 Plus, some specifications for its cables and wirings.
-Merely referring to a cable as USB-C only gives an idea of what cable looks like.
-It gives no clue whatsoever about its configurations based on which it is distinguished into different types.
+Merely referring to a cable as USB-C only gives an idea of what a cable looks like.
+It gives no clue whatsoever about its configurations based on distinguishing it into different types.

-Almost all the peripherals that plug into your PC via a USB-A connector (also known as ‘USB’) are the rectangular connectors.
-At the other end of the cable there can be connectors of different styles, such as Micro USB used by most modern devices.
+Almost all the peripherals that plug into your PC via a USB-A connector (also known as ‘USB’) are rectangular connectors.
+At the other end of the cable, there can be connectors of different styles, such as the Micro USB used by most modern devices.

 There are 3 main criteria that are used to differentiate USB-C from other cables are,